iotifiedBigYus/mustapekka/diary.md

 ## Sam, 29.4.24

-Kinda stuck with the movement, so I took a loot at the celeste 2 running (implemented it in the game).
+Kinda stuck with the movement, so I took a loot at the celeste 2 running and implemented it in the game.
 They use linear acceleration and it feels alright.
 It has a very sudden stop so the walking animation might continue a little too long.

-TODO:
-	- separate input update from player update
+I took the input code from celeste 2 with global input variables.